netxms/netxms-doc/admin/installation.rst

     .. figure:: _images/win_server_config_step1.png

-    If you have database engine running on same server, you can find it in service list and mark, so NetXMS server's service will depend on database service and service startup order will be correct.
+    If you have database engine running on same server, you can find it in service list and mark, so |product_name| server's service will depend on database service and service startup order will be correct.

   13. Follow the prompts until server configuration will be complete.
-After successful server configuration, installation will be finished, and you will have NetXMS server up and running.
+After successful server configuration, installation will be finished, and you will have |product_name| server up and running.